Xebec134/js-clock/README.md

 # JS Clock
-Clock in HTML, CSS and JavaScript
+Clock in HTML, CSS and JavaScript.
+Can switch between Analog and Digital formats.

 ## Preview
 ### Analog Clock